gaehlerm/SoftwareEngineering/README.md

 ## Summary

 As a summary, I would like to emphasize the importance of considering both the length of a function, but also the number of arguments.
 This is especially true for methods and functions that modify the value of a function argument.
-Function arguments are delicate as they can cause significant confusion.
+Changing function arguments is delicate as it can cause significant confusion.

-Return values are completely acceptable, even if some OO programmers dislike them.
+Return values are completely acceptable, even if some OO programmers tend to dislike them.
 Use return values every time the object created is not too large to cause performance issues.

 ## Copilot